 The directors are responsible for the other information.
-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The other information comprises the Directors' report and the Statement of Directors' Responsibilities which we obtained prior to the date of this auditor's report, but does not include the financial statements and our auditor's report thereon.